z0on/AFS-analysis-with-moments/README.md

 - `folded` (FALSE) : whether to fold the SFS for analysis
 > Note: if you want to analyze folded SFS, generate unfolded ones and specify `folded=TRUE` here and at the next stage.

-Run all commands in `[contrast].modsel` file.
+Run all commands in `[contrast].modsel.runs` file.
 This is the most computaitonally intensive thing I have ever done - there are 6 x 108 x 10 model runs, requiring 1 hour each.
 Best run these on an HPC cluster, in parallel!
-All the screen output is going to be collected in a file, `p12.stdout` in this case.
+All the screen output is going to be collected in a file, `p12.modsel` in this case.
 >Note: some model runs may not finish in 1 hour; just kill them.
 These are hopeless runs where the parameter search algorithm is stuck, they will have horrible fit even if they eventually finish.

 The results file that is supposed to be created after running all this will be `[contrast].modsel.res`.